upasadena/interactive-cyoa-tutorial/docs/appendix/resources.md

   blathers16/bubo_virginianus.
 A tool that compresses CYOAs massively by converting the images to the .avif or webm format, which supports both regular images and GIFs, dropping the project size anywhere from 30 to 55%.

+!!! warning

+    Some people find that this website's quality slider doesn't work, and may end up increasing the file size.
+Please make sure to backup any work before using this tool, and compare the `project.json`s' file sizes before deciding to upload it[^Aquagirl2001].

 * [InteractiveCyoaVerifier]^([repo][ver-repo])^ – By blathers16.
 This is a tool
   that checks CYOAs too make sure that there are no bugs.
 * [cyoatools][ctools-repo] – By Delicate Integral.
 A tool that can process ICC jsons in various ways.